Why don't we all just spring forward and stay there, like Florida?

 It was brought back during World War II, and then permanently in 1966, and expanded three times, including in 2005 -- the slow creep of daylight savings to take over more of the calendar -- from about six months of the calendar in 1966 to about eight months of the calendar today.

-Currently, Daylight Saving Time beings the second Sunday in March and runs until the last Sunday in October.
+Currently, Daylight Saving Time begins the second Sunday in March and runs until the last Sunday in October.
 The 1966 law was primarily pushed for by transportation companies to help truckers keep track of time, but at other times daylight saving has been pushed as a measure to save energy.

 Here's a full Congressional Research Service report on the history of Daylight Saving Time and the surprising number of times the US government has considered the matter.